-While pursuing French 2 through Scholé Academy will be restful and enjoyable, we also recognize the need to provide grades for students who will be using this course as part of their prepared college transcript.
-It's a delicate balance to achieve both restful learning and excellent academic performance.
+While pursuing French 2 through Scholé Academy will be restful and enjoyable, it's a delicate balance to achieve both restful learning and excellent academic performance.
 Earning a specific grade should not overshadow achievement goals for mastery of this discipline.
 The teacher will assign the following grades to your student's level of achievement: magna cum laude (with great praise); cum laude (with praise); satis (sufficient, satisfactory) and non satis (not sufficient).